There’s been a massive shift from traditional in-class instruction to digital learning.

 The following statistics about online learning will show you how powerful online learning solutions can be and how efficient they’ve become.

-State of Global Online Learning Statistics and Facts
+State of Global Online Learning Stats and Facts 2023

 - Estimates are that the worldwide eLearning market will be worth $325 billion by 2025.

 - 77% of US corporations used online education in 2017, but by 2020, 98% were incorporating it into their learning program.

 - Between 2020 and 2024, the US online learning market will grow by $12.81 billion.

 - Retention rates are increased by 25% to 60% when eLearning is available.

 - Between 2020 and 2024, the corporate e-learning market could increase by $38.09 billion.

 - 42% of US organizations attribute an increase in income to eLearning.

 - When 2,500 companies were surveyed, it was found that those with “comprehensive training programs” have 218% higher revenue per team member and 24% higher profit margins.

 - When IBM switched to eLearning, it was able to save approximately $200 million.